Plot ROC/PR curves for feature selection.

 show = c("line", "ribbon"))

-# or alternatively, create the same plots without pre-computing evaluation results
+# or alternatively, create the same plots directly from fit results

 roc_plt <- plot_feature_selection_curve(fit_results = fit_results,